Frequently Asked Questions

 What are the requirements to do business with the City of Sumter?

 You must obtain a City of Sumter or Sumter County Business License.
-You can visit their office website at http://www.sumtersc.gov/businesslicense.
+You can visit their webpage at www.sumtersc.gov/businesslicense.

 What are the City’s Insurance Requirements?